Breckenridge Bike Guide: Blair Witch Trail (video)

 Time: 30-45 minutes

 Elevation: 9,639 feet

-SUMMIT COUNTY — Found off Tiger Road in Breckenridge, the Blair Witch trail is one of several routes spiderwebbed across the thickly wooded hillsides on both sides of the road.
-The road itself weaves past secluded neighborhoods and the Breckenridge Golf Club before turning to dirt, where it opens up to three mountain drainages teeming with Jeep roads and alpine meadows.
+Found off Tiger Road in Breckenridge, the Blair Witch trail is one of several routes that spiderweb across the thickly wooded hillsides on both sides of the road.
+The road itself weaves past secluded neighborhoods and the Breckenridge Golf Club before turning to dirt, where it opens up to three mountain drainages teeming with jeep roads and Alpine meadows.

 The out-and-back loop takes riders 3.3 miles through Horseshoe Gulch.
-From the Tiger Dredge Trailhead on Tiger Road, pump past the pond and over dredge rock for about 1/2-mile along a windy, looping trail.
-The early section crosses two foot bridges over the Swan River before heading slightly uphill to a brown metal gate.
+From the Tiger Dredge trailhead on Tiger Road, pump past the pond and over dredge rock for about a half-mile along a windy, looping trail.
+The early section crosses two footbridges over the Swan River before heading slightly uphill to a brown metal gate.

-From the gate, continue straight as it crosses the Colorado Trail and pump another 1 mile to a flat intersection buttressed by spurs.
+From the gate, continue straight, crossing past the Colorado Trail and pump another 1 mile to a flat intersection buttressed by spurs.
 Take the left fork leading uphill.
-For the next 1.5 miles you’ll be in the heart of Blair Witch as it twists and weaves through pine forests littered with deadfall.
+For the next 1.5 miles, you’ll be in the heart of Blair Witch as it twists and weaves through pine forests littered with deadfall.

 The loopy singletrack eventually reconnects with the Colorado Trail at a “T” intersection.
 From there, turn left and descend for about 1 mile until reaching a river crossing.
 Bear right shortly after the bridge and return to home base at the trailhead.